jackfoxy/urQL/docs/03-ddl-namespace.md

 ## Exceptions
 `<namespace>` does not exist.
 `<namespace>` has populated tables and FORCE was not specified.
-`AS OF` specified and not less than latest system timestamp for database.
+`<as-of-time>` specified and not less than latest system timestamp for database.